Caversham, Reading: History

 In the Civil War there was fierce fighting around Caversham Bridge for a short time in April 1643.
 Reading had been held by Royalists and was besieged by a Parliamentary force under the Earl of Essex.
 Royalists marched south from Oxford to try to relieve the town's defenders but were heavily defeated, and the town fell to the Parliamentarians a few days later.
 The fortified manor house was replaced by Caversham House and Park in the 16th century.
 Several houses have stood on the site, notably the home of William Cadogan.
 The present Caversham Park House, built in 1850, was occupied by BBC Monitoring from 1943 until 2018, analysing news, information and comment gathered from mass media around the world.
 The BBC Written Archives Centre is still based on part of the site.

+The southern part of the grounds of Caversham House was used as the site of the 1926 Royal Show, one of only two visits of the show to Reading.
+The following year, Henley Road Cemetery opened on part of the show site, and was joined by Reading Crematorium in 1932.

 A Caversham pub, the Fox and Hounds, was the site in April 1960 of the only public performances of John Lennon and Paul McCartney as a duo, who were billed as "the Nerk Twins".
 A blue plaque marks the site today.